Manufacture Your Day by THINKING ABOUT ETHICS AND ETIQUETTE

 Most people don’t know better.
 If they do, they will do better.

 Food for Thought:

 Are your managers and supervisors in the plant to control people or to cultivate behaviours?

 Today I invite you to check out my valued friend Bruce Weinstein.
+Connect with him, follow him, share his profile with others.
 He is the Ethics Guy.